Nepal-College-of-Information-Technology/lab-works-trishhaach/lab1/README.md

 4. Execute queries on the loaded knowledge base to familiarize yourself with Prolog's logic programming paradigm.

 ### Output:
-[Include details about the expected output or screenshots here]

 ### Conclusion:
 This lab introduced the basics of the Prolog programming language using SWI Prolog.